dharmab/skyeye/docs/PLAYER.md

 3. A pipe character (`|`)
 3. Your non-callsign username.

 Your callsign should be unique within a server.
 If multiple players have the same callsign, SkyEye will respond but you may receive inconsistent information.
 Note that callsigns are normalized in capitalization and numbers - "WARDOG 14", "Wardog 14" and "Wardog 1 4" are all considered to be the same callsign.
-Numbers ar pronounced individually - "Spare 15" is pronounced "Spare One Five", not "Spare Fifteen".
+Numbers are pronounced individually - "Spare 15" is pronounced "Spare One Five", not "Spare Fifteen".

 Avoid: